A credit card with a cool metal design or standout neon hue can be a great conversation starter or even status symbol among cardholders.

 With such a user-friendly structure, the Apple Card has a lot more than its looks going for it.
 This may be an especially great option for someone with limited experience regularly using a credit card who wants a bit of a safety net when it comes to extra fees and charges.

-For a $95 annual fee (waived the first year), the Savor offers a competitive cash back program, no foreign transaction fees and access to exclusive events and dining experiences.
+For a $95 annual fee, the Savor offers a competitive cash back program, no foreign transaction fees and access to exclusive events and dining experiences.
 This card is best if you want a straightforward cash back option and you have a solid credit history, since it doesn’t offer any introductory balance transfer or purchase period and is most attainable for those with good to excellent credit.

 Why it’s the best-looking card for going out